-Students following this track will complete the academic requirements for ordination in The Wesleyan Church.
+Students following this track will complete many of the requirements for ordination in their denomination.
+The track contains all academic requirements for ordination in The Wesleyan Church.

 The Pastoral Ministry track is built on the B.A.
 (Ministry) core, plus the following courses: